 Beef enchiladas in 30 minutes – yes, it is possible!
-All you need is this fabulous recipe.
+All you need is this fabulous recipe for speedy skillet beef enchiladas.
 It is perfect for summer because it is made on the stove top.
 No need for an oven, but I do like to throw it in for a few minutes at the end to get the cheese all nice and melty.
 However, you could achieve the same thing by covering the skillet with a lid for a few minutes.
 I just prefer the little extra crustiness the broiler gives the cheese.

 No need for filling and rolling tortillas with this recipe either, instead it is assembled in layers, more like lasagna.
 It has been a recipe the family has loved.
 In fact, they loved it so much I have made it several times.